Zirias/tlsc/README.md

                 host        hostname or IP address to bind to and listen port        port to listen on
-                remotehost  remote host name to forward to with TLS remoteport  port of remote service, default: same as `port` k=v         key-value pair of additional tunnel options, the following are available:
+                remotehost  remote host name to forward to with TLS remoteport  port of remote service, default: same as `port' k=v         key-value pair of additional tunnel options, the following are available:
                   b=hits    a positive number enables blacklisting
-                            specific socket addresses for `hits`
+                            specific socket addresses for `hits'
                             connection attempts after failure to connect
-                  c=cert    `cert` is used as a client certificate file to present to the remote
+                  c=cert    `cert' is used as a client certificate file to present to the remote
-                  k=key     `key` is the key file for the certificate p=[4|6]   only use IPv4 or IPv6
+                  k=key     `key' is the key file for the certificate p=[4|6]   only use IPv4 or IPv6
                   pc=[4|6]  only use IPv4 or IPv6 when connecting as client ps=[4|6]  only use IPv4 or IPv6 when listening as server